Split Tunnel vs Full Tunnel VPNs

 • Reading time:8 mins read

-A split tunnel VPN determines which traffic is destined for the VPN connection (based on the VPN configuration) and all other traffic is sent through the local network without going through the VPN tunnel.
+A split tunnel VPN is generally configured by setting specific subnets to send through the VPN tunnel.
+All other traffic that is not included is sent through the network the device is connected to, without going through the VPN tunnel.

-For example, if you configure a split tunnel VPN to only route traffic for the 192.168.10.0/24 subnet, the VPN will only be used if you’re attempting to access a device on the 192.168.10.0/24 subnet.
-All other traffic is routed through the local network.
+For example, if you configure a split tunnel VPN to only route traffic for the 192.168.10.0/24 subnet, the VPN tunnel will only be used if you’re attempting to access a device on the 192.168.10.0/24 subnet.
+All other traffic is routed through the network you’re connected to.

-Split tunnel VPNs can be viewed as a good or bad thing depending on the requirements you have.
-We’ll take a look at a few reasons below.
+Split tunnel VPNs can be viewed as a good or bad thing depending on the requirements you have, but here are some general pros and cons.

 PROSCONS